Sizzling Meatballs Recipe

 Zorluk seviyesi

-Adana Kebab, which is one of the geographical marked flavors of Adana region, is made by passing a special meatball to the skewers and cooking in coal fire.
-The difference from the Urfa kebab that is similar is that it…
+Adana kebab, one of the geographically indicated flavors of the Adana region, is made by threading a special meatball on skewers and cooking it over coal fire.
+Its difference from the similar Urfa kebab is that it is…

 60 Min